cindylchin/ELON/README.md

 The mission is timed for a launch opportunity in July/August 2020 when Earth and Mars are in good positions relative to each other for landing on Mars.
 That is, it takes less power to travel to Mars at this time, compared to other times when Earth and Mars are in different positions in their orbits.
 To keep mission costs and risks as low as possible, the Mars 2020 design is based on NASA's successful Mars Science Laboratory mission architecture, including its Curiosity rover and proven landing system.

-Our goal is to ensure that people have the necessary capital in order to acquire the necessary goods needed for life on Mars or purchase for services.
+Our goal is an exercise and thought experiment on how people will have the digital assets in order to acquire the necessary goods needed for life on Mars or purchase for services.